Current emissions in Denmark

 Quick stats about Denmark

 In 2022 the average emissions of Denmark were 219 g CO2eq/kWh.
-74% of energy was produced from renewable sources, with the major source for energy being Wind (54.9%).
+74% of energy was produced from renewable sources, with the main source for energy being Wind (54.9%).
 Coal usage was 14.8%.

 Denmark is one of the top countries in renewable energy production.